Policies

 Procedures

-• The Centre provides sunscreen lotion and this is to be applied by teachers before the afternoon session only
+The Centre provides sunscreen lotion and this is to be applied by kaiako before the afternoon session

-• Children are to wear suitable clothing outside at all times
+Tamariki are to wear suitable clothing outside at all times ensuring shoulders are covered (singlets are not considered suitable clothing)

 Sickness and Infectious Diseases